College Music

 The College’s main performance space is the Pavilion Room, a friendly and informal setting with a Steinway Piano.
 The Steinway piano is strictly reserved for concert performances and college-led music events.

 We are aware that many of our students play an instrument, or sing, and wish to maintain practice.
-The college allows music in its accommodation, in accordance with the ‘quiet hours’ guidelines, outlined in the student handbook, see IV.a.xiii.Quiet hours.
+The college allows music in its accommodation, in accordance with the ‘quiet hours’ guidelines (11pm-7am), outlined on our Accommodation page.
 Please be sensitive to your neighbours with regards to levels of volume.

 An upright practice piano is located in the Maletin Room.
 No booking is required, and access is available when the room is not being used for college purposes.
 This piano should generally be used for silent practice so as not to disturb studying residents – details of how to play silently are on display.
 You will need to provide your own headphones.